RotaSmart RotaSmart

 Lower drag

-Profit view before publish
+Profit view while planning

 Weekly labour view